linnalihe/linnali-today-i-learned/content/notes/IK System Design Fundamentals.md

 - Usually part of B2B service contracts

 ##### 16 Latency, Response time and Bandwidth
-Lteency is duration that a request is "latent" or awaiting service not being actually served Response time is latency (2 way round trip time RTT) + service time at server latency is measure of network performance or delay
+Latency is duration that a request is "latent" or awaiting service not being actually served Response time is latency (2 way round trip time RTT) + service time at server latency is measure of network performance or delay